Thairo Estrada Preview, Player Props: Giants vs. Rockies

-Thairo Estrada -- with a slugging percentage of .325 in his past 10 games (including zero home runs) -- will be in action for the San Francisco Giants versus the Colorado Rockies, with Ty Blach on the hill, on September 8 at 10:15 PM ET.
+On Saturday, Thairo Estrada (.325 slugging percentage in past 10 games, with no homers) and the San Francisco Giants face the Colorado Rockies, whose starting pitcher will be Chase Anderson.
+First pitch is at 9:05 PM ET.

-He had two hits (going 2-for-4) in his last appearance against the Cubs.
+He strung together two hits (going 2-for-4) in his most recent appearance against the Cubs.

 Thairo Estrada Game Info & Props vs. the Rockies